microshare/microshare.github.io/docs/2/technical/data-format/contact-tracing.md

 - `locationBeacon`- true if contact was with beacon device, false if wearable.

 <br>
-- `averageRSSI`- average RSSI over the contact period.
+- `averageRSSI`- average RSSI (strength of the signal) over the contact period.

 <br>
 #### Location versus Global Tags